poncho-ajmv/poncho-ajmv/README.md

 I-am-poncho_ajmv@github
 -------------------------
-💻 I am a university student in Systems Engineering.
+💻 Systems Engineering student with a passion for tech.
-📚 I graduated in Sciences with an orientation in Computing.
+📚 Background in Science with a focus on Computing.
-📝 I have a keen interest in Business and AI
+🧠 Interested in Business and Cybersecurity.
-🔭 Currently working on projects to improve user experiences.
+🔭 Working on projects to enhance user experiences.
-🌱 Learning about trends in technology and entrepreneurship.
+🌱 Constantly learning about tech trends and startups.
-🌟 Main languages: Python, Java, and React
+🌟 Main languages: Python, Java, C, and React.
-🚩 Enthusiastic about Linux and open-source tech
+🐧 Linux enthusiast and supporter of open-source culture.
-🤖 A big fan of Star Wars; the Force is strong with this one!
+🤖 Huge Star Wars fan — the Force guides my code!
-🎵 Love electronic,country, lofi, and old-school music
+🎵 Enjoys electronic, country, lofi, and retro music.

 ```